mendicant-original/learning-series/issues/01-The-Table-Assignment/chapters/03-Row-Manipulations.md

       end
     end

 So far so good.
-Our table implementation is quite capable.
-Let's implement the last set of requirements in the next chapter.
+Our table implementation is starting to take shape.
+Let's implement the final set of requirements in the next chapter.